This is segment 13 of 17, of the Guide to the Otherside Series, to start from the beginning, click > Table of Contents

 The sense of smell can also aid building their intuitive abilities.
 Burning essential oils or other forms of aromatherapy can create a lovely environment.

-A person can nurture themselves through meditating and centering most any place they intend.
+A person can nurture themselves through meditating and centering almost any place they intend.
 Allowing time for calming and centering is such a wonderful way to practice self-love, as well as bring much love and light into the collective consciousness.

 Kirk: Thanks, Alana, for all your suggestions.
 I think you have given us some good ideas for possible supportive environments to aid in heightening our ability to meditate.